 When I started the movie, I saw a guy talking to the screen.
 I figured someone was doing some sort of intro since this was a screener.
 But the movie had already started.
 It was Nicholas Shake as David Baker preparing for his visit to Carol.
 I liked that beginning.
 I was a bit afraid for the 'vlogger' as the main person, but it worked very well in this movie.
 Nicholas Shake does a great job and portrays a believable character.
 A big plus is also the camera work: David uses a decent camera to vlog.
 This makes the movie nice and easy to watch.
 In a lot of found footage movie, there's a terrible camera quality with a constantly shaking camera.
 It works that David is a vlogger and knows how to handle a camera.

 Things already get a bit strange when David arrives at Carol's place.
 I noticed her peculiar accent.
 She's also very weird...
 At the point where I thought 'Well, this is way too weird.
 I'm not buying this', she smiles and says "See, I also have a sense of humor."
 Well timed haha.
 I have doubt about Chloé as Carol.
 In some scenes, she's very strong.
 Other I found less convincing.
-There's a scene where she and David are arguing.
+There's a scene in the Follower where she and David are arguing.
 When she gives him a small push, that didn't convince me.
 Nicholas saved the scene with a good response to that en the rest of the fight was better.
 Her mood change after that was also strong again.

 In the details, there are things to improve.
 Acting could be a bit more subtle in some scenes (also the scene where a friend of David is coming over).
 And some small parts are very predictable.
 But the overall story is good and surprising.
 And it was definitely worth the watch.
 I love the camerawork and how it's different from a lot of found footage movies.
 I also like the structure of the story.
 And the way the suspense is built.
-So yes, this movie did stand out for me.
+So yes, the Follower did stand out for me.